Integra Lifesciences (IART)

 Share Repurchases

-- As of September 30, 2024, approximately $50 million remained available under the July 2023 share repurchase program, which is scheduled to expire on December 31, 2025.
+- As of December 31, 2024, approximately $50 million remained authorized under the July 2023 share repurchase program.

 Share Issuance